top of page

 Housing

 I’m a renter and have been for as long as I can remember, so I understand the struggles of the countless families whose circumstances are similar to my own.
 Though my present landlord is someone who I love and respect tremendously, I am still a strong believer that renters need more checks and balances to protect their rights.
-Many of our landlords are good people, but the need for protections aren’t about them as much as it is for those who abuse the system and take advantage of their tenants not being completely aware of their rights.
+Most landlords are good people, but the need for protections aren’t about them as much as it is for those who abuse the system and take advantage of their tenants not being completely aware of their rights.

 Part of my lifelong experience in a family which has rented almost every home we’ve inhabited was a brief period wherein we were unfortunate enough to rent from a so-called slumlord.
 I will never forget what it was like when that sorry excuse for a landlord showed up at my mother’s house in the middle of the night one time.
 My mother and my stepfather were gone at work cleaning a restaurant, so it was us kids at home (we were trustworthy to stay home alone, I was 11 at the time), and the landlord showed up drunk demanding rent and forced us to let him come in.
 He stayed for about 10-15 minutes wandering angrily around the house telling us to let our parents know that he had been there.